 - Bright LED light

 - No magnetic bit holder

 - Case is flimsy

 Dewalt DCD777C2 vs. DCD771C2 Product Comparison

 Dewalt prides itself in delivering quality power tools like these two; however, there are still quite a few differences.
 First of all, the DCD777C2 is significantly more expensive than the DCD771C2.
-The former costs around $140 while the latter costs less than $100.
-The DCD777C2 may prove a bigger blow to your wallet but has overall more powerful features.

 These two tools both have ergonomically-designed grips.
 The DCD77C2, though, is lighter than the DCD771C2.
 It only weighs 2.6 lbs while the DCD771C2 weighs 3.6 lbs.
 Keep in mind that heavier tools tend to exhaust the user more than lighter ones.
 Moreover, some users prefer having a little weight on their tools to keep their grip steady and balanced.
 In the end, it all comes down to personal preference.

 Furthermore, the DCD777C2 packs more power than the DCD771C2 despite its smaller size.
 It has a maximum RPM of 1,750 while the DCD771C2 has a maximum of 1,500 RPM.
 The DCD777C2’s power rating is also slightly higher at 340 UWO compared to the DCD771C2’s 300 UWO.
 These differences are not night and day.
 These two tools can still accomplish light to medium maintenance tasks.
 Both are not suitable for heavy-duty construction workplaces.